quadstorejs/quadstore-comunica/README.md

 ## Build process

-The SPARQL query engine is optimized for bundle size and dependency count.
+`quadstore-comunica` is optimized for bundle size and dependency count.

-The engine is first built using Comunica's runner, then bundled into a single file using Webpack **5.x** and finally published in its bundled form to NPM.
+The engine is based on [`@comunica/query-sparql-rdfjs-lite`][i3], bundled into a single file using Webpack **5.x** and published in its bundled form to NPM.
 The bundle is intentionally kept un-minified to facilitate debugging and preservation.

 Dependencies shared with [quadstore][i2] appear as `peerDependencies` in `engine/package.json`.